laravel/docs/broadcasting.md

 <a name="client-ably"></a>
 ### Ably

 [Laravel Echo](https://github.com/laravel/echo) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.

-New - Official Ably SDK support now available as a part of `laravel-echo`

-Install official `ably` package along with `laravel-echo` using NPM.
+Install **official** `ably` package along with `laravel-echo` using NPM.

 ```shell
 npm install --save-dev laravel-echo ably